 Justice, it seems, may be right around the corner for the Welsh-born singer, songwriter, and multi-instrumentalist.
-Paul Freeman has enjoyed a recent buzz-worthy wave of critical and commercial success—a wave he now prepares to ride to new heights with the release of his first full-length album, Shotgun Skyline, and its brand-new single, “Even Our Heroes Fade.”
+Paul Freeman has enjoyed a recent buzz-worthy wave of critical and commercial success—a wave he now prepares to ride to new heights with the release of his first full-length album, Shotgun Skyline, and its second single, “Prayers Pills And Pictures.”

-The single’s release is a breakthrough moment for Freeman, an artist who is no stranger to big moments.
-Freeman has toured the world and performed with a veritable “who’s who” of pop and rock music: James Blunt, Chris Cornell, Chris Isaac, Joe Cocker, Roger Daltry, Ron Wood, Todd Rundgren, and Steve Winwood just to name a few.
-He’s played guitar on Blunt’s iconic recording of “You’re Beautiful,” written a 2017 Top-40 Billboard hit for Sleeping with Sirens, and has written songs covered by Robbie Williams, Meat Loaf, and Mark Owen of Take That.
+The single’s release is a wonderful follow-up moment for Freeman, an artist who is no stranger to big moments.
+Freeman has toured the world and performed with a veritable “who’s who” of pop and rock music: James Blunt, Chris Cornell, Chris Isaac, Joe Cocker, Roger Daltrey, Ron Wood, Todd Rundgren, and Steve Winwood just to name a few.
+He’s played guitar on Blunt’s iconic recording of “You’re Beautiful,” written a 2017 Top-40 Billboard hit for Sleeping With Sirens, and has written songs covered by Robbie Williams, Meat Loaf, and Mark Owen of Take That.
 His co-writing credits include work with Deana Carter and Carol Bayer Sager.

 That special marriage of universality and uniqueness in Freeman’s writing is perhaps what is most celebrated—and welcomed—by both his fans and his contemporaries.
 For those familiar with Freeman’s work, or for those who are about to be, this new single and new chapter for the artist will not disappoint.

-“Even Our Heroes Fade,” the new single from Paul Freeman’s forthcoming debut album Shotgun Skyline, was released March 26th on Merrill Artists.
+“Prayers Pills And Pictures,” the new single from Paul Freeman’s forthcoming debut album Shotgun Skyline, is now out on all platforms on Merrill Artists.